juhiyon/can_bus_controller/README.md

 The sensor data value from the sensor is connected to the U-art transmitter.
 Therefore, you can check the value in real time through the U-art terminal.

+This is the basic operation of can communication.
+You can upgrade it and apply it if you want.

 This code is referred to tommydag of github.
 If you have any questions about the code, feel free to ask.